 You will find three goal setting worksheets within your session outlines and worksheet pack.
 You can use these throughout all your mentor sessions to support your mentee to understand goal setting and create achievable goals.
 The worksheets include:

-- Goal setting worksheet a grid to support goal setting. - Ladder to success worksheet worksheet to help understand steps for reaching a bigger goal. - Eating an elephant worksheet worksheet to help breakdown bigger goals into smaller goals.
+- + Goal setting worksheet - a grid to support goal setting. - + goal. - + Eating an elephant worksheet - worksheet to help breakdown bigger goals into smaller goals.